kodethon/KoDrive/README.md

 ## Getting Started

 ### Install Dependencies
-To use KodeDrive, the following must be installed:
+To use KoDrive, the following must be installed:

 - Python 2.7
 - pip